Retaining an agent

 The longest period which the agreement can run for is 90 days, after which time a new agreement will need to be entered into.
 It is possible to have an agreement which runs for any amount of time less than 90 days.

-From 1 January 2014, if a property is to be sold by auction, the sales agency agreement cannot be amended prior to the auction or terminated prematurely and a fresh one entered into to increase the selling price.
+If a property is to be sold by auction, the sales agency agreement cannot be amended prior to the auction or terminated prematurely and a fresh one entered into to increase the selling price.
 This is to prevent a property from being marketed at a low price, and then increasing the price prior to auction.

-In addition, from 1 January 2014, a sales agency agreement can be extended for up to another 90 days, provided that a Notice of Expiry is given by the agent within 14 days of the expiry date, and the extension is signed by both the agent and the vendor.
+In addition, a sales agency agreement can be extended for up to another 90 days, provided that a Notice of Expiry is given by the agent within 14 days of the expiry date, and the extension is signed by both the agent and the vendor.
 Only one extension is permitted.
 If a Notice of Expiry is given by the agent, the vendor must respond to the notice, otherwise it will be automatically extended for a period of 180 days.
 During the period of extension, the vendor may terminate the agreement on giving 7 days notice to the agent.

 Importantly, if there is any marketing or advertising which will be provided that will be separately charged for, the amounts to be charged and the times for payments to be made need to be set out in the agreement.
 This should remove the risk of the vendor being billed for additional costs which they were unaware of.
 The agent also needs to disclose within the agreement if these services will be carried out by a third party, and if the agent will receive any rebate, discount or other benefit from that third party.
 This aims to prevent real estate agents from profiting from their referrals to other service providers, and encourage them to pass any discounts they receive onto the vendor.